Kobayashi-Hitchin correspondence of generalized holomorphic vector bundles over generalized Kahler manifolds of symplectic type: Introduction

 It is known that a generalized K\"ahler structure $(\J_1, \J_2)$ gives rise to a bihermitian structure $(I_+, I_-, g, b)$, where $I_\pm$ are two ordinary complex structures and a single $g$ is an Hermitian metric with respect to both $I_+$ and $I_-$, and $b$ is a real $2$-form.
-Then a generalized holomorphic vector bundle provides a holomorphic vector bundle with respect to both $I_+$ and $I_-.$ From the view point of bihermitian geometry, Hitchin \cite{Hi_2011-1} expected in general the following equation describes a stability condition of a generalized holomorphic vector bundle: \bgn{equation} \frac12\(F_+\w\ome_+^{n-1}+ F_-\w\ome_-^{n-1}\)=\lam\, \id \vol_M \end{equation} In \cite{HMS_2016}, Hu, Moraru and Reza showed that the equation (\ref{Hitchin equation}) is related with $\a$-stability which is introduced by using Hermitian forms $\ome_\pm$ of the bihermitian structure.
-However, the $\psi$-stability in this paper is topologically defined as in the ordinary K\"ahler cases, which is different from the $\a$-stability.
-Our Einstein-Hermitian equation (\ref{Einstein-Hermitian equation}) is suitable for the moment map framework, which is also different from the equation (\ref{Hitchin equation}) in general${}^{*2}$. {\footnote {${}^{*2}$We also remark that in the cases of co-Higgs bundles over an ordinary K\"ahler manifold, our equation (\ref{Einstein-Hermitian equation}) coincides with the one as (\ref{Hitchin equation}).}}
+Then a generalized holomorphic vector bundle provides a holomorphic vector bundle with respect to both $I_+$ and $I_-.$ From the view point of bihermitian geometry, Hitchin \cite{Hi_2011-1} expected in general the following equation describes a stability condition of a generalized holomorphic vector bundle: \bgn{equation} \frac12\(F_+\w\ome_+^{n-1}+ F_-\w\ome_-^{n-1}\)=\lam\, \id_E \vol_M \end{equation} In \cite{HMS_2016}, Hu, Moraru and Reza showed that the equation (\ref{Hitchin equation}) is related with $\a$-stability which is introduced by using Hermitian forms $\ome_\pm$ of the bihermitian structure if both $\ome_\pm $ are Gauduchon metrics.
+However, a generalized K\"ahler manifold $(M,\J_1, \J_2)$ does not give Gauduchon metrics $\ome_\pm$ if the dimension of $M$ is greater than $4.$ The $\psi$-stability in this paper is topologically defined as in the ordinary K\"ahler cases, which is different from the $\a$-stability.
+Our Einstein-Hermitian equation (\ref{Einstein-Hermitian equation}) is introduced from the moment map framework, which is also different from the equation (\ref{Hitchin equation}) in general${}^{*2}$. {\footnote {${}^{*2}$We also remark that in the cases of co-Higgs bundles over an ordinary K\"ahler manifold, our equation (\ref{Einstein-Hermitian equation}) coincides with the one as (\ref{Hitchin equation}).}}